byan-2/LogSearcher/README.md

 ## Overview

-Logsearch allows users to stream log files efficiently by reading files in reverse.
+Logsearcher allows users to stream log files efficiently by reading files in reverse.
 This ensures that the most recent entries are retrieved quickly without the need to scan the entire file.
 The core processing logic is implemented in `blockReader.ts` and integrates thorough input and runtime validations to maintain performance and security.

 ## API Endpoint